hbod8/FilmGarden/content/index.md

 draft: false
 ---

+## What is this?

-This is the homepage of the film garden, let's add some interesting posts!
+This is the homepage of the ***film garden***.

+This is a quiet spot for more-perminant knowledge posts gathered from discussion in the Seattle Film Club Discord server, in-person, or elsewhere.

+The beginnings are here:

-We've got a bulk rolling page here: [[bulk-rolling-film]]
+- We've got a bulk rolling page here: [[bulk-rolling-film]]

+## Contributing Leaves 🍂 to the garden

+To add notes, make a `.md` file in the [content/ folder](https://github.com/FilmExperiments/FilmGarden/tree/main/content).
+Thats it!
+You can embed images, format text, and make folders.

+Check out [CommonMark](https://commonmark.org/help/) for a quick guide, or [Obsidian Markdown](https://help.obsidian.md/syntax), for the specific flavor we support for advanced things like call outs and diagrams.